• Instruments

 5. Make Sure to invest in a good ukulele.

 The budget might be an important factor when you decide to buy a new instrument.
-Ukuleles are usually much cheaper than other instruments, so you won’t need to spend too much money on that.
+Ukuleles are usually much cheaper than other instruments, so you won’t need to spend too much money on them.

 Which Ukulele is BEST for a Beginner Soprano Concert Tenor or Britone